What do you do when your child isn’t invited to the party?

 I remember how awkward I found school and am just hoping they have a more positive and enjoyable experience than I did.
 Even to this day, I’d rather dig out my own liver with a spoon than attend a school reunion.

-So in this instance, quite possibly the Husband is wrong…… and it IS all about me.
+So in this instance, quite possibly the Husband is wrong…… and it IS all about me but when your child isn’t invited to the party – it hurts.